-- More regulation and less health risks from sharing: Currently mummies in Singapore have to resort to more informal platforms like Human Milk for Human Babies-Singapore, an online network that puts donor mums in touch with mums needing breast milk for their babies.
+- More regulation and less health risks from sharing: Previously, mummies in Singapore had to resort to more informal platforms like Human Milk for Human Babies-Singapore, an online network that puts donor mums in touch with mums needing breast milk for their babies.
 Apparently, mothers in need of milk for their babies can put up a request, while donor mums list the amount of breast milk they are able to donate, as well as general information like health conditions etc.

 This process works on a trust basis, and Channel NewsAsia has quoted site administrator Khatim Hamidon as saying, “In the end, the donor mums are also giving the same milk to their own babies, so there is also that reassurance.”
 Still, one never be fully sure of any illnesses that can be passed on from the donor.
 Plus, there is the chance of food poisoning if the expressed milk hasn’t been handled properly.

 Some mothers with excess milk have also been known to sell them on platforms like Carousell.
 And there have been cases of ‘pervert’ buyers with a fetish for breast milk who bring an ugly angle to the whole scenario!
 In an official breast milk bank, you can be assured that your precious breast milk reaches babies in need.
 Donors will also be screened for infectious diseases, so the overall process is much more reliable and trustworthy.

 Challenges for a breast milk bank in Singapore